adlynadika/GroupA_Section01/README.md

 ## 3.1 Home Page

+The home page serves as the welcoming interface for users.
+It includes:

--   Background information on the organization.
+- Background Information: Details about the hospital

--   Information about instructors and class sessions, including class
-    > fees.
+- Key Highlights: Overview of departments, specialties, and healthcare facilities.

--   Call-to-action buttons such as 'Book Now', 'Log In' and 'Register'.
+- Call-to-Action Buttons: Direct access to functionalities such as 'Book Appointment', 'Log In', and 'Register'.
+- Announcements Section: Updates on hospital events, health tips, and news.

 ## 3.2 User Authentication

-Users need to log in with the registered email and password.
-The registration page allows new users to sign up.
+- Users need to log in with the registered email and password.
+- The registration page allows new users to sign up.

 ## 3.3 Patient Registration

--   Enter student information.

--   Choose available sessions.

--   Tutors review and approve registrations depending on their
-    > eligibility and availability.

--   Approved students will get notification and log-in credentials via
-    > email.
+- Manage patient information, including creating, updating, viewing, and deleting patient records.
+- Collect essential details like name, contact info, address, date of birth, and medical history.
+- Allow patients to register themselves or be registered by staff.

+Key Features:
+- CRUD operations for patient profiles.
+- Search and filter patients by name, ID, or contact number.
+- Integration with other modules for seamless data sharing (e.g., appointments, medical records).

 ## 3.4 Appointment Scheduling

-Students can book a class at a specific day and date at the Booking page.
-Students can view their booked sessions and cancel their booking at the Dashboard page.
+- Allow patients to book appointments with doctors based on availability.
+- Maintain a calendar for scheduled appointments.
+- Provide notifications for upcoming appointments.

+Key Features:
+- CRUD operations for appointments.
+- Real-time doctor availability checks.
+- Allow rescheduling or cancellation of appointments.

 ## 3.5 Billing and Payment

-Student Dashboard: An overview of scheduled sessions, including information and cancellation option.
+- Generate bills for consultations, treatments, or services.
+- Track payment status (paid, unpaid, or pending).
+- Provide multiple payment options like cash, card, or online payment gateways.

+Key Features:
+- Invoice generation with detailed billing breakdown.
+- Integration with the medical records module to fetch treatment costs.
+- Secure online payment processing.

 ## 3.6 Medical Records

-Allow students to submit comments and rate their classes.
+- Store and manage patients’ medical history, including prescriptions, lab reports, and diagnoses.
+- Provide access to authorized personnel (e.g., doctors, patients).

+Key Features:
+- Secure upload and retrieval of medical documents.
+- Allow doctors to add notes or update patient records.
+- Ensure data confidentiality and compliance with healthcare regulations.

-## 3.6 Doctor Management
+## 3.7 Doctor Management

-Allow students to submit comments and rate their classes.
+- Manage doctor profiles, including personal details, specializations, and availability.
+- Display available doctors for patient appointment booking.

+Key Features:
+- CRUD operations for doctor profiles.
+- Doctor availability scheduling and leave management.
+- Search and filter doctors by specialization or availability.

-## 3.6 Pharmacy Management
+## 3.8 Pharmacy Management

-Allow students to submit comments and rate their classes.

-## 3.6 Feedback and Rating

-Allow students to submit comments and rate their classes.
+- Manage prescriptions and available medications.
+- Allow patients to order prescribed medications online or in person.
+- Maintain stock levels for medicines and notify when inventory is low.

+Key Features:
+- CRUD Operations for Pharmacy Management Module

 # 4. ENTITY RELATIONSHIP DIAGRAM (ERD)